celso/c64/README.md

 * [Spritemate][9] is an online browser-based Commodore 64 sprite editor and supports importing and exporting of the most common file formats, as well as direct Kick Assembler hexadecimal arrays.

+### SID songs

+SID is short for the MOS 6581/8580 Sound Interface Device, the programmable sound generator chip inside the C64.

+A SID file (song.sid) is a special file format, later popularized by modern age SID Players and emulators, which contains both the data and the 6510 code necessary to play a music song on the SID chip.

+Here are a few things you should know about SID and SID files:

+* A SID file contains both the data and the code to play the music.
+The code must reside in a specific RAM address, specified inside the SID file, and changes from music to music, which means that if you want to use another .sid file with this demo, you need to make sure that:
+    * It starts in the same memory address.
+    * You change the code accordingly, if it doesn't (advanced).
+    * It doesn't overlap with the rest of the memory we need to run our program (Kick Assembler will warn you if it does).
+RAM is scarse, and musics can be big.
+* You can check the SID file [specification here][12].
+* You should absolutely take a look at the [High Voltage SID Collection][13] and this [SID player & visualizer][15] ([github][16]) in javascript

+Kick Assembler has a helper script to load and parse a SID file directly into your project. [loadSid()][14] places the song code and data in the proper RAM location while assembling, and provides the initialization and play subroutines which you can use with your code.
+Check [here][14] for more information.

+### Other resources

+These are handy resources you can use:

+* The [Commodore 64 memory map][10] explaining the functioning of all addresses, registers and memory blocks.
+* The [C64 Wiki][11] is the online bible of all things Commodore 64, including detailed information of how the hardware works.
+* Not the bible, but [Codebase64][18] is pretty good too.
+* A KickAssembler [syntax file][17] for Vim.
+* Understanding the [character and bitmap][19] graphic modes, memory banks, and how the chips interact with each other.

+## The Code